newworldera/BestShoesShoppingWebsite/README.md

-# CBest Shoes Shopping Website
+# Best Shoes Shopping Website
 Embarking on the journey to enhance your web development skills through hands-on projects is an exciting and rewarding experience.
 This approach not only solidifies your understanding of fundamental concepts but also exposes you to real-world challenges and problem-solving scenarios.
 By engaging in a variety of projects, from simple static websites to complex, dynamic web applications, you will gain practical experience in HTML, CSS, JavaScript, and backend technologies.
 Each project serves as a stepping stone, building your confidence and competence in coding, design, and user experience.

 Live Demo - https://newworldera.github.io/BestShoesShoppingWebsite/